RECAPEM

 3. Acetone

-Of note, acetone is a neutral ketone body and does not cause acidosis or elevated anion gap.
-In contrast, the two other ketone bodies (acetoacetate and BHB) are acidic and cause ketoacidosis with high anion gap 1.
-Ketone bodies can be detected via
+• ⭐️Of note, acetone is a neutral ketone body and does not cause acidosis or elevated anion gap.
+In contrast, the two other ketone bodies (acetoacetate and BHB) are acidic and cause ketoacidosis with a high anion gap *.

-In the following table the rough correlation between severity of ketonuria (NPT regent) and severity of ketonemia (direct measurement of BHB) is shown.
+• In the following table, the rough correlation between the severity of ketonuria (NPT regent) and the severity of ketonemia (direct measurement of BHB) is shown.

 Definition and diagnosis of DKA

-According to the most recent guidelines there is no definitive criteria for diagnosis of DKA 5.
-Therefore it is of paramount importance to have a low threshold for considering the diagnosis in any diabetic patient who presents with hyperglycemia related signs and symptoms (figure below).
+According to the most recent guidelines, there are no definitive criteria for diagnosis of DKA *.
+Therefore it is of paramount importance to have a low threshold for considering the diagnosis in any diabetic patient who presents with hyperglycemia-related signs and symptoms (figure below).

-Most patients with DKA will have the triad of hyperglycemia, high anion gap metabolic acidosis and ketonemia, however there are important exceptions:
+• Most patients with DKA will have the triad of hyperglycemia, high anion gap metabolic acidosis, and ketonemia or ketonuria, however, there are important exceptions

-1. DKA patients can have a normal glucose (euglycemic DKA, more on this here )
+• DKA patients can have normal glucose (euglycemic DKA, more on this here)

-2. DKA patients can have a normal pH and a normal bicarbonate.
-This usually occurs due to a combination of ketoacidosis plus metabolic alkalosis from vomiting or triggering illness.
+• DKA patients can have a normal pH and a normal bicarbonate.
+This usually occurs due to a combination of ketoacidosis plus metabolic alkalosis from vomiting or triggering illness *.
 Therefore patients with DKA can have a totally normal VBG!

-In patients with high blood glucose, DKA can be diagnosed by high anion gap (>12) and significant elevation of BHB (>3 mM/L) 2
+• In patients with high blood glucose, DKA can be diagnosed by a high anion gap (>12) and significant elevation of BHB (>3 mM/L) *

-• Anion gap (figure 2 below) is defined as unmeasured anions and calculated as: Na – Cl – HCO3
+• The anion gap (figure 2 below) is defined as unmeasured anions and calculated as

-• This can be calculated simply as above and does need correction for albumin, glucose or potassium.
-You do not need to correct measured sodium for hyperglycemia for calculation of anion gap as well.
+• This can be calculated simply as above and does need correction for albumin, glucose, or potassium.
+You do not need to correct measured sodium for hyperglycemia for the calculation of the anion gap as well.

-As such, DKA can be defined purely on the basis of blood chemistry (basic metabolic profile), urine ketones and serum BHB measurement (if necessary).
+⭐️As such, DKA can be defined purely based on blood chemistry (basic metabolic profile), urine ketones, and serum BHB measurement (if necessary).
 VBG is not necessarily required for diagnosis of DKA (more on this here).

 Severity of DKA